MartijnKooij/PolymorphicPseudonymisation/README.md

 For now you need to either clone the repository and reference the project or build it locally and reference the output dll.
 I am working on a NuGet package for this

 #### Step 2: Converting to PEM
-From the BSNk registar you will receive 3 sets of p7 and p8 files.
+From the BSNk registrar you will receive 3 sets of p7 and p8 files.
 1 set for decrypting the identity, and 2 sets for decrypting the pseudonym.

 Since the actual decrypting of the data is done using PEM we need to convert these files to PEM using openssl.
 For Windows users an easy and relatively safe place to get openssl from is from the Git for Windows client located in: c:\Program Files\Git\usr\bin\ (if you have installed it)